pirate/gzint/README.md

-# Gzint: A library for storing **huge** integeters efficiently in python
+# gzint: A library for storing huge integeters efficiently

-This library helps store massive integers by keeping a gzipped-string representation in memory.
+This python library helps store massive integers by using a gzipped-string representation in memory.
 It makes storing and comparing huge integers fast and lightweight, while gracefully falling back to normal integer operations when math is needed.
+It works as a drop-in replacement for `int`.

-## Usage:
+## Quickstart:

 ```bash
 git checkout https://github.com/pirate/gzint.git    # python3.5 is the only dependency (brew install python3)